eustasy/authenticatron/README.md

 [Google TOTP Two-factor Authentication for PHP - idontplaydarts.com](https://www.idontplaydarts.com/2011/07/google-totp-two-factor-authentication-for-php/)

 Brute forcing of codes can be fixed in much the same way as brute forcing passwords, primarily with rate-limiting of some kind.
-Brute forcing of secrest, or seeds, can only be done with intercepted codes.
-Again, [HTTPS is your friend](https://www.ssls.com/comodo-ssl-certificates/positivessl.html).
+Brute forcing of secrets, or seeds, can only be done with intercepted codes.
+Again, HTTPS is your friend.

 ## Improvements over [PHPGangsta/GoogleAuthenticator](https://github.com/PHPGangsta/GoogleAuthenticator)

-- Procedural over Object Orientated to give faster responses and match [Simplet](https://github.com/eustasy/simplet).
+- Procedural over Object Orientated to give faster responses and match [Puff](https://github.com/eustasy/puff-core).
 - Fixes time-matching bug for better code recognition.
 - Encodes URL to work best with Google Authenticator.
 - Removes `rand` in favour of `mcrypt` or `openssl_random_pseudo_bytes` for improved security.